Frequently Asked Questions (FAQ's)

 I’d like to apply for a scholarship to attend IATEFL’s conference, what should I do?

-Scholarship applications for the Manchester 2020 conference have now closed.
-Any applications received after 16.00 (UK time) on Thursday 4 July 2019 will not be considered.
-If you are interested in finding out more about the scholarship application process for Harrogate 2021, please visit the Scholarship page.
+Scholarship applications for the Harrogate 2021 conference are now closed.
+The deadline for submiting your applicaiton was 29 July 2020.
+If you are interested in finding out more about the scholarship application process, please visit the Scholarship page.

 I'd like to submit a speaker proposal for the IATEFL Conference, how do I do this?